gitUmaru/Pathomatic/README.md

 If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.

-Lastly add these variables to your Path variables:
+Lastly, add these variables to your Path variables:
   * `%ANDROID_HOME%\tools`

   * `%ANDROID_HOME%\platform-tools`